Madden NFL '96: Reception

 The two sports reviewers of Electronic Gaming Monthly gave the Genesis version scores of 9.5 and 9.0 out of 10, stating that "EA listened to players and has come up with the best 16-bit football game ever made."
 They praised the "hard as hell" AI and the addition of speed bursts.
 A reviewer for Next Generation deemed it "a definite improvement from last year's poor effort", citing the more solid player graphics, faster play, and tougher AI.
 He further remarked that while Sega's Prime Time NFL was still the best football video game in single player, Madden NFL '96 was the best two-player experience.
 He gave it four out of five stars.
 GamePro found the AI a somewhat mixed blessing, remarking that "The mean and nasty A.I. will answer the prayers of hardcore Madden players, but it will surely frustrate rookies and bandwagon fans."
 They also deemed the new Scouting Combine feature "an excellent idea that could nonetheless use some tinkering."
 However, they praised the rendered character sprites, the widened camera views, and the new moves, and gave the game a recommendation.
 They judged the SNES version to be superior to the Genesis version due to its faster animation and inclusion of drills specific to each position, and called it "the top-ranked SNES football cart".

-GamePro panned the Game Boy version in a brief review, stating, "This Madden features no NFL license, old lineups, and none of the improvements made to the '96 SNES version.
+GamePro panned the Game Boy version in a brief review, stating, "This Madden features no NFL license (and thus' the NFL was removed from the title, making the official name Madden 96), old lineups, and none of the improvements made to the '96 SNES version.
 The small sprites will cause eye strain, player control is difficult, and passes sound like bombs falling from the sky."
 They made many of the same criticisms of the Game Gear version, which they noted had better control but was still "a below-average attempt to bring football into the handheld arena."